An open-source package manager for agent skills

 agent loaded · keeps skills current every 4h

 A meta-skill is an ordinary skill whose body describes the team's conventions and whose dependencies list pulls in the rest.
-Onboarding becomes one command.
+The same pattern works for a solo baseline: one command to recreate your preferred agent setup on a new Mac.

 § 08 For teams